vipul2802/o365hq.com/content/services/Microsoft Teams - Tenant-to-Tenant Migration.md

 ### Prerequisites

-1. You must have global admin level access to the source Office 365 tenant
+1. You must have global admin level access to the source Microsoft 365 tenant
-2. You must have global admin level access to the destination Office 365 tenant with Teams license available
+2. You must have global admin level access to the destination Microsoft 365 tenant with Teams license available

 ### Plan